george-mountain/web-app-builder--LLM/README.md

 Make sure you have the following software installed on your machine:

-- Python 3.7 or later
+- Python 3.8 or later
-- pip (Python package installer)
+- Pytorch Cuda: CUDA Version >=11.8.
+Install from here - [Pytorch CUDA Installation](https://pytorch.org/)

 ### Installation